jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/ruby.md

 ﻿# Get started with the Microsoft Graph in a Ruby on Rails app

-This article describes the tasks required to get an access token from the v2 authentication endpoint and call the Microsoft Graph.
+This article describes the tasks required to get an access token from the v2.0 authentication endpoint and call Microsoft Graph.
 It walks you through building the [Microsoft Graph Ruby on Rails Connect Sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) and explains the main concepts that you implement to use the Microsoft Graph.
-The article also describes how to access the Microsoft Graph by using direct REST calls.
+The article also describes how to access Microsoft Graph by using direct REST calls.

+> **Important:** While the v2.0 authentication endpoint supports users authenticating with work or school accounts as well as personal accounts, it does not support [conditional access device policies](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/).
+Because of this, if your app requires enterprise authentication (that is, using work or school accounts), it is strongly recommended you use Azure AD authentication.

+> For detailed instructions on how to build this same sample using Azure AD as the authentication provider, see [Call Microsoft Graph in a Ruby app](../enterprise/ruby.md).

 This is the app you'll create.

 ![Microsoft Ruby on Rails Connect sample screenshot](./images/Microsoft-Graph-Ruby-Connect-UI.png)

-**Don't feel like building an app?** Get up and running fast using the [Quick Start](), or download the [sample-name]() that this walkthrough is based on.
+**Don't feel like building an app?** Get up and running fast using the [Quick Start](http://dev.office.com/getting-started/office365apis), or download the [Ruby REST Connect sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) that this walkthrough is based on.

 ## Prerequisites